Classes Near Me Classes Near Me

 Those with tech experience don’t have to limit themselves to working in a company that is entirely technology-focused.
 Charlotte’s most in-demand roles include statistician, credit counselor, operations analytics, and all levels of healthcare professionals.
 Within any business hiring for those roles, tech-savvy candidates can offer their skills with the confidence of knowing they’re working in a secure field.
 Seven employers in Charlotte are businesses that have made the Fortune 500 list and are an excellent source for careers at any level.
 Fortune 500 companies in Charlotte such as MetLife, Lowes, Nucor, and Time Warner Cable are just a few of the best-known names that have announced they are pushing hard to find qualified and eager new team members.

-Charlotte is a town that embraces STEM diversity, ranking as the #2 spot for minorities and women to be actively engaged in the workforce.
-That spills over into the excitement of living in an incredibly diverse region, where cultures meld and share both their individual histories and combined futures.
+Charlotte is a town that embraces STEM diversity, ranking as the #2 spot for minorities and women to be actively engaged in the workforce, which spills over into the excitement of living in an incredibly diverse region, where cultures meld and share both their individual histories and combined futures.
 Although technically a big city, Charlotte has more of a small town or suburban feel, with many parks and more single-family homes dominating the cityscape.
 The pace of life is leisurely, and residents are well-known as welcoming, community-involved, and full of southern hospitality.
 The food and beverage scene is nothing less than spectacular, with toques vying to win the hearts of the foodies who flock to their establishment for farm-to-table delicacies.
-It’s a city that offers the best of both worlds, too, with plenty of mountainous escapes to the west and famous shoreline dunes and Atlantic Ocean sunrises to the east.
+The city offers the best of both worlds, with plenty of mountainous escapes to the west and famous shoreline dunes and Atlantic Ocean sunrises to the east.

 One of the most treasured aspects of Charlotte lies outside of the glittering city that resembles a treasure chest when viewed at night: its proximity to the shore.
 The Outer Banks (OBX to the cool kids) are barrier islands off the coast of North Carolina that boast open-sea beaches, state parks, and shipwreck diving sites, along with some of the more unusual inhabitants locals love to see.
 Wild mustangs are often spotted moving through some of the dunes, descendants of those first brought over by Spanish explorers in the 1500s.
 These amazing animals have survived hurricanes and humans and have sparked many great stories, and make for amazing backdrops against the seagrass and drifting dunes.

 No matter what a professional earns, Charlotte has a flat tax rate, making it easier to consider how much a person needs to budget to live any lifestyle choice.
 A popular option is to customize a downtown loft-type apartment or to find plenty of room outside of the city center.
 One thing residents won’t find is a surplus of high-rise living.
-It’s not impossible to find an apartment that touches the sky, but most locals like their quaint and quiet neighborhoods.
+Although apartments that reach the sky exist, most locals prefer quaint and quiet neighborhoods.
 Community is an important aspect of life throughout the area, and Charlotte is one of the few places left where it’s not uncommon to find a place where every person knows the names of their neighbors.

 Salaries in the tech industry in Charlotte are solid, and the city has ample availability to find a job in any job sector.
 Examples of earnings for professionals in the Queen City include Data Analysts, who earn an average of $74,000, and Product Managers, who can look forward to about $92,000 annually.